 Avoid the Hottest Time of the Day

-The hottest time of the day is also when motorcycle riding becomes most dangerous.
+The hottest time of the day is also when motorcycle riding becomes the most dangerous.
 When riders are hot and sweaty, they may be more prone to driving faster – and more recklessly so that they can reach their destination faster.
 If you can, avoid those hours and take your motorcycle out in the early morning or late evening instead to stay cooler for longer on your ride.

 Protect Yourself While Riding in the Summer

 Summer is the best time to be a motorcycle rider.
-The weather is usually warm and the days are longer enabling you to ride for an hour or two after work or on the weekends.
+The weather is usually warm, and the days are longer, enabling you to ride for an hour or two after work or on the weekends.
 If you live in an area where motorcycles are a popular mode of transportation, you may even get to hear the sound of revving engines as bikers make their way to work.
-However, as with any type of vehicle, weather can sometimes turn bad quickly and it is important that you have the right motorcycle gear selected.
+However, as with any type of vehicle, weather can sometimes turn bad quickly, and it is important that you have the right motorcycle gear selected.

 Summer motorcycle gear can be a little confusing for new riders.
 There are many different options available, so it is important that you do your research before deciding what type of motorcycle gear to wear this summer.
-Your goal should always be safety first when riding a motorcycle and the best way to achieve that is with quality protection that will keep you cool.
+Your goal should always be safety first when riding a motorcycle, and the best way to achieve that is with quality protection that will keep you cool.